mathiesschou/distributed-systems_project_1/README.md

 ## Project Structure (for now)
 The repository is organized as follows:

-- `/docs`: Contains the UML diagrams made in draw.io in the design phase.
+- `/docs`: Contains the UML diagrams made in draw.io in the design phase, files, and (future) references.
 - `/src`: Contains the Python source code for both the original and improved versions of the Bully Election algorithm.
 - `/tests`: Unit tests and system tests for verifying the correctness of the algorithms.